-Operations City has limited ability to conduct effective outbound delegations; not a priority destination for inbound delegations City has moderate ability to conduct effective outbound delegations; an important destination for inbound delegations on at least one subject City has sophisticated ability to conduct effective outbound delegations; leading destination for inbound delegations on multiple subjects City has no process for internalizing policy learnings from other cities City has inconsistent process for internalizing policy learnings from other cities City has well- established process for internalizing policy learnings from other cities City is able to host limited international gatherings (e.g., delegations) City is able to successfully host important international gatherings (e.g., major conferences, G20) City is able to successfully host the world's most complex international gatherings (e.g., Olympics) Stakeholders Citizens and leading stakeholders recognize the value of internationalization, but lack important capabilities or are not fully aligned with or coordinated under a cohesive vision Citizens and leading stakeholders support internationalization, have appropriate capabilities and regularly convene Citizens and leading stakeholders champion internationalization, have sophisticated capabilities and coordinate closely City is unable to attract and/or effectively engage consulates, trade offices, and sister cities as a partner City has moderate success in attracting and/or engaging consulates, trade offices and sister cities but does not fully leverage their potential City fully leverages its or nearby consulates, trade offices and sister cities to enrich the city's fabric and advance the city's international reach a rr p C a a c ir ir ir f City has not achieved global recognition for policy leadership City does not attract fair share of exports, investment, tourism, international air connectivity and foreign students retained/gained City has achieved global recognition for leadership on a specific policy area City is able to attract fair share of at least one of: exports, investment, tourism, international air connectivity and foreign students retained/gained City has achieved global recognition for leadership on multiple policy areas City attracts fair share of multiple elements of: exports, investment, tourism, international air a C ir ir c ft attract fair share of exports, investment, tourism, international air connectivity and foreign students fair share of at least one of: exports, investment, tourism, international air connectivity and foreign students fair share of multiple elements of: exports, investment, tourism, international air connectivity and foreign students retained/gained C vv cfr d c s d l l t f b ir C C a a p Border cities City's relationship with foreign counterpart is focused on day-to- day matters instead of longer-term strategic priorities; does not fully leverage state and federal government; border a material impediment Company towns City is perceived as an inconsistent partner of its principal exporter U.S. and foreign counterpart share a common strategic vision and platforms for regular exchange and collaboration, including with state and federal government; some addressable border frictions remain City and principal exporter work effectively, but city lacks capacity to pursue a full-range of international initiatives independent of company considerations U.S. and foreign counterpart exercise broad array of jointly coordinated policies, "leading" the relationship with state and federal government to create a border that is as seamlessly integrated as possible City has a strategy and burgeoning international profile beyond the needs of its principal exporter that allows it to attract new and diverse international activity metric among similarly sized cities.
+Operations City has limited ability to conduct effective outbound delegations; not a priority destination for inbound delegations City has moderate ability to conduct effective outbound delegations; an important destination for inbound delegations on at least one subject City has sophisticated ability to conduct effective outbound delegations; leading destination for inbound delegations on multiple subjects City has no process for internalizing policy learnings from other cities City has inconsistent process for internalizing policy learnings from other cities City has well- established process for internalizing policy learnings from other cities City is able to host limited international gatherings (e.g., delegations) City is able to successfully host important international gatherings (e.g., major conferences, G20) City is able to successfully host the world's most complex international gatherings (e.g., Olympics) Stakeholders Citizens and leading stakeholders recognize the value of internationalization, but lack important capabilities or are not fully aligned with or coordinated under a cohesive vision Citizens and leading stakeholders support internationalization, have appropriate capabilities and regularly convene Citizens and leading stakeholders champion internationalization, have sophisticated capabilities and coordinate closely City is unable to attract and/or effectively engage consulates, trade offices, and sister cities as a partner City has moderate success in attracting and/or engaging consulates, trade offices and sister cities but does not fully leverage their potential City fully leverages its or nearby consulates, trade offices and sister cities to enrich the city's fabric and advance the city's international reach

+Outcomes External perceptions External perceptions External perceptions Outcomes of the city (recognition, and desirability to live, work and invest) are limited to non- existent of the city (recognition and desirability as place to visit, live and invest) are moderate of the city (recognition and desirability as place to visit, live and invest) are high City has not achieved global recognition for policy leadership City has achieved global recognition for leadership on a specific policy area City has achieved global recognition for leadership on multiple policy areas City does not attract fair share of exports, investment, tourism, international air connectivity and foreign students retained/gained City is able to attract fair share of at least one of: exports, investment, tourism, international air connectivity and foreign students retained/gained City attracts fair share of multiple elements of: exports, investment, tourism, international air connectivity and foreign students retained/gained Other Border cities City's relationship with foreign counterpart is focused on day-to- day matters instead of longer-term strategic priorities; does not fully leverage state and federal government; border a material impediment Company towns City is perceived as an inconsistent partner of its principal exporter U.S. and foreign counterpart share a common strategic vision and platforms for regular exchange and collaboration, including with state and federal government; some addressable border frictions remain City and principal exporter work effectively, but city lacks capacity to pursue a full-range of international initiatives independent of company considerations U.S. and foreign counterpart exercise broad array of jointly coordinated policies, "leading" the relationship with state and federal government to create a border that is as seamlessly integrated as possible City has a strategy and burgeoning international profile beyond the needs of its principal exporter that allows it to attract new and diverse international activity "Fair share" is defined as the median proportion per capita of the relevant metric among similarly sized cities.